obayemiisreal4-dataanalytics/Uber-Sales-Analytics/README.md

 3. What is the distribution of the driver's rating

 ![](dist_driver_rating.png)

-it can be observed that most ratings fall between 4.0 and 5.0 which indicates the driver's satisfaction
+It can be observed that most ratings fall between 4.0 and 5.0 which indicates the driver's satisfaction